 The WDB is a private sector led board jointly appointed by Saratoga, Warren and Washington Counties.
 The board was originally established as the Workforce Investment Board (WIB) in July 2000 as a result of federal job training legislation know as the Workforce Investment Act (WIA) and was recently revised under amending legislation known as WIOA.
 The board consists of private sector business representatives, local economic development, chambers of commerce, education, vocational, and local/regional labor officials.
 The role of the WDB is to identify workforce development needs of businesses; develop resources to address those needs; implement or facilitiate training designed to develop a more skilled workforce.
 The WDB in conjunction with NYS Dept of Labor works with county One Stop Centers serving job seekers looking for employment as well as businesses and employers seeking recruitment and training programs.

-Warren County Association of Realtors is a regional not-for-profit trade association that services the real estate industry in Warren County.
+Southern Adirondack REALTORS, Inc. is a regional not-for-profit trade association that services the real estate industry in the Southern Adirondack region along with the Northern half of Washington County.
+The REALTOR members also are located in Saratoga, Essex, Warren and Washington Counties.
 The member-based organization maintains listing data, keeps statistical information, provides professional educational training, and establishes ethical standards for the local industry.

 Warren County Local Development Corporation (LDC)